-NOTE: Please read the Coronavirus (COVID-19) guidelines for events being held to January 3, 2021.
+NOTE: Please read the Coronavirus (COVID-19) guidelines .

-- Outdoor Signage and Street Decal Request (online form)
+- Outdoor Signage and Street Decal Application (online form)

 - Event Risk Management at UBC (pdf form)